drakkar-lig/pylrp/README.md

 ## Testing

-There is currently no automated tests.
+Tests are docker-based (so, obviously, docker is expected to be installed on this machine).
+A docker image is provided, and test can be run from a python script.

-### Start LRP in a docker container
+### The docker image

-#### Build the image
-It is possible to test the PyLRP implementation by using docker containers.
-A Dockerfile is provided in `docker_image`.
+A Dockerfile is provided in `tests/docker_image/`.
 Just build it:

     docker build -t "$IMAGE_NAME"

-#### Run the container
+### Run a container

 To run LRP with its own network stack, I use this command:

     docker run --network "$NETWORK_NAME" \